Account based marketing (ABM), first coined by ITSMA in 2004, is a marketing approach designed for a specific account or group of accounts.

 This approach, also known as programmatic ABM, allows marketers to target hundreds or even thousands of accounts in a personalized way.

-Usually launched with marketing automation software, the one-to-many tactic targets a cluster of accounts with similar features, making adjustments when needed on a case-to-case basis.
+Usually launched with marketing automation or account based marketing software, the one-to-many tactic targets a cluster of accounts with similar features, making adjustments when needed on a case-to-case basis.

 This approach is best suited to cost-conscious marketers who want to benefit from wide-reaching campaigns that still retain a more personalized touch, compared to a standard “one-size-fits-all” marketing campaign.

 To give you some account based marketing examples, we will look at how INFUSEmedia utilizes a variety of platforms and channels to launch a campaign.

 Applying the one-to-many tactic with programmatic ABM, INFUSEmedia targets ads at those accounts most aligned with our ICP.

 These ads are sent to key accounts on our ABM list, measured for engagement, and optimized to resonate better with targets with insights from account based marketing tools.